ehy/Spam_BLIP/readme.txt

 	Note that Spam BLIP is not expected to work in concert with other DNS-type spam plugins.)

-*	Spam BLIP includes a widget that will show options and record information.
+*	Spam BLIP includes a widget that will show options and records information.
 The widget might or might not be an enhancement to your page, but in any case it should provide feedback while you evaluate Spam BLIP, so it might be used temporarily.